shipyardapp/Shipyard-Documentation/docs/glossary.md

 # Glossary of Terms

 ## What's in a name?
-Our goal with Shipyard is to choose syntax that helps users intuitively understand the connections between entities by using real-world equivalents.
+Our goal with Platform is to choose syntax that helps users intuitively understand the connections between entities by using real-world equivalents.

-- A **Shipyard** is where you build and launch Vessels (ships).
+- A **Platform** is where you build and launch Vessels (ships).
 - **Vessels** come in all shapes and sizes (tugboat, sailboat, yacht, freighter, etc.) and each Vessel is used for a specific purpose.
 - When you have a Vessel that you need to build repeatedly, you use a **Blueprint**.
 - When multiple Vessels travel together on a single mission, they become a **Fleet**.